i3lab-uex/phd_andy_code/PROBE/README.md

 # PROBE Metamodel and Model Project

-This project contains the Eclipse EMF project with the `probe.ecore` metamodel and its graphical visualization `probe.aird` and model `/probe/model/PROBE_coronacases_optimization.xmi` model.
+This project contains the Eclipse EMF project with the `PROBE.ecore` metamodel and its graphical visualization `PROBE.aird` and model `/PROBE/model/PROBE_coronacases_optimization.xmi` model.

 ## Table of Contents